lycheeverse/lychee/README.md

 - exclude some websites with regular expressions
 - handle a configurable number of redirects
 - disguise as a different user agent (like curl)
-- optionally ignore SSL certificate errors
+- optionally ignore SSL certificate errors (`--insecure`)
-- run with a low memory/CPU footprint
 - check multiple files at once (supports globbing)
 - support checking links from any website URL
 - limit scheme (e.g. only check HTTPS links with "https")
+- accept custom headers (e.g. for cases like https://github.com/rust-lang/crates.io/issues/788)
 - show final summary/statistics

 SOON:

 - automatically retry and backoff
 - check relative and absolute URLs
-- set timeout for HTTP requests in seconds.
-Disabled by default.
+- set timeout for HTTP requests in seconds (`--timeout`).
+Default is no timeout.
-- accept custom headers (see https://github.com/rust-lang/crates.io/issues/788)
 - use `HEAD` requests instead of `GET` to avoid network I/O
-- show the progress
+- show the progress interactively (`--progress`)

 ## How?